Chinese nuthatch

 The Chinese nuthatch lives from central China to the northeast of the country, as far as Korea and the extreme southeast of Russia.
-Up to three subspecies are distinguished, S. v. villosa, S. v. bangsi and S. v. corea, with slightly different distributions and colorations.
 The Chinese nuthatch is phylogenetically related to the Corsican nuthatch (S. whiteheadi) and both species are themselves closely related to the North American red-breasted nuthatch (S. canadensis).
 Because the bird's range is so large and numbers do not appear to decline significantly, the International Union for Conservation of Nature considers the species to be of "least concern".
+Three regional subspecies are distinguished, with slightly different colours.

 Taxonomy

 Nomenclature and subspecies

 The Chinese nuthatch was described in 1865 by the French ornithologist Jules Verreaux, based on specimens sent from Beijing by the missionary Armand David in 1862, who also referred to it as Sitta pekinensis in 1867.
 Verreaux described the species as close to red-breasted nuthatch (Sitta canadensis) but with long, silky plumage, and thus gave the specific name "villosa", from the Latin for "hairy".
 German ornithologist Hans Edmund Wolters proposed the division of the genus Sitta into subgenera in 1975–1982.
 The Chinese nuthatch is placed in Sitta (Micrositta).
 According to the International Ornithological Congress there are three subspecies: